knizhnik/online_advisor/README.md

 ### How it works:
 `online_advisor` use mostly the same technique as standard Postgres extension `auto_explain`.
 It sets up executor hook to enable instrumentation and analyze instrumentation results at the end of query execution.
-Right now `online_advisor` detects two patters:
+Right now `online_advisor` detects three patters:
 1. Quals filtering large number of records.
 It is assumed that such quals can be replaced with index scan.
 2. Misestimated clauses: nodes with number of estimated rows significantly smaller than actual number of returned rows.
-It usually caused by lack/inaccuracy of statistics or lack of knowledge about correlation between columxns.
+It usually caused by lack/inaccuracy of statistics or lack of knowledge about correlation between columns.
 It can be addressed by creating extended (multicolumn) statistics.
+3. Large planning overhead caused by not using prepared statements for simple queries.

 ### What it does:
 Create index proposals: